BIBSYSDEV/dlr-nva-email-service/README.md

 AWS requires access to SES by either applying for production access, or by verifying to_email addresses manually in the console.

+Parameter "ApiDomain" must be a route 53 DNS in the same account, in order to set up verified domain automatically.

 ## Sending requests
-from_name, to_name and subject are required fields.
+to_address, text_html, text and subject are required fields.

-Atleast one of text and text_html must be present.
+Optional from_address can be set, but it has to be verified first manually with AWS SES.

 ### Sample
 POST: